Peanhua/ot-harjoitustyo/documentation/architecture.md

 ## Application logic

-Application logic is currently contained in the *fishingrodofdestiny.world* and its sub-packages.
+Application logic is contained in the *fishingrodofdestiny.world* and its sub-packages.
 A single instance of a *Game* holds a single game and its state.
 A game contains levels, and a game also contains reference to the player game object for ease of access / finding it.

 A level defines (class *Level*) one section of the cave, and can be thought to be like a floor in a building, the player starts from the top floor and descends down to bottom floor (and then back up to the top floor).
 A level is made of 2d grid of adjacent tiles (class *Tile*), each tile having the exact same dimensions.
 The actual tile objects in the level are stored in a container class *LevelMap*.